Talking To The World

 img

 OK, that’s enough for tonight.
-As always, you can follow along by looking at the project on my Github as I go.
+As always, you can follow along by looking at the project on my Git repository as I go.

 Tomorrow, I’ll tackle the other direction - reading input from the console.